 Guess what your subconscious will fight like heck to protect and preserve?

-Yep, your sense of identity; your sense of self-preservation works just as hard to protect your identity as your physical safety! to your subconscious mind it’s the same thing.
+Yep, your sense of identity; your sense of self-preservation works just as hard to protect your identity as your physical safety!
+To your subconscious mind they are the same thing.

 Easier to Describe?

 So let’s look at the 2nd ‘reason’, the idea that it makes it easier to describe…

 No, no it doesn’t.

 Phobias are named with lower-case Greek (phobia just means fear of in Greek), but this is often mixed with Latin.

 So you just have ‘name of the thing in Greek’ followed by ‘phobia’, or ‘name of the thing in Latin’, followed by ‘phobia’.

 How the heck does that help?
 Do you or your friends really speak Greek?
 How many speak Latin?
 There is literally an old British expression “It’s all Greek to me”, meaning “I have no idea what that means”!

 Of course you could say I’m guilty of floccinaucinihilipilification, which is a real word, but the very fact you don’t know what floccinaucinihilipilification actually means is exactly my point!
 And no, I don’t have Ellinikáphobia (fear of the Greek language), I’m just saying that describing your fear in Greek is not an improvement in communication; it’s simply labeling.